Taking Action

 Composting Resources for Businesses.
 (Tennessee Environmental Council)

-6) If purchasing disposables that you intend to compost, search out the brand and look for the certified logo.
-Especially with cups, as almost all are manufactured with a very thin inner plastic lining.
-Compostable paper plates and bowls are much easier to find in many stores, and not all items listed compostable are able to be broken down in home compost bins.
+5) If you will be purchasing disposables that you intend to compost, double check the brand, looking for the certified logo.
+Especially problematic are paper cups, as most are manufactured with a very thin inner plastic lining.
+On the other hand, compostable paper plates and bowls are much easier to find in stores.
+Not all items listed as compostable are appropriate for home compost bins.
+There are distinct certification logos for commercial and for home composting.

 Compostable Certifications – Why Do They Matter?